dextercd/Noita-Dear-ImGui/README.md

 instruct people to install this themselves alongside your mod.

 Any mod below this mod in the mod load order can use the ImGui bindings.
-This mod requires 'unsafe' mode, mods that use this ImGui bindings don't need to  unsafe mode themselves!
+This mod requires 'unsafe' mode, mods that use this ImGui bindings don't need to enable unsafe mode themselves!

 There's not really any documentation on how to use these bindings.
 I suggest you